Rok-sana/Image-Super-Resolution/README.md

 ## Model Architecture

-The ESPCN model comprises several Convolutional layers with ReLU activation functions to extract essential features from the input images.
-The last Convolutional layer has filters corresponding to 3 times the upscale factor squared, which determines the upscaling ratio.
+The ESPCN model comprises several Convolutional layers  to extract essential features from the input images.
+The last Convolutional layer has filters corresponding to several times the upscale factor squared, which determines the upscaling ratio.
 The Depth-to-Space layer is responsible for upscaling the low-resolution input to high-resolution output, achieving super-resolution.

 ## Training and Evaluation